gdpbalt/user-management-system/README.md

 2. Clone this project.
 Run in terminal:
    > git clone https://github.com/gdpbalt/user-management-system.git

+3. Copy file `env.example` to `.env` in the root directory of the project and edit it.

-3. Build and run project via docker-compose.
+4. Build and run project via docker-compose.
 Go to the project directory and run in terminal:
    > docker-compose up

-4. Open in your browser on http://localhost:4200
+5. Open in your browser on http://localhost:4200

-5. Enter username and password in login form:
+6. Enter username and password in login form:
    - user/test123 for user with role USER;
    - admin/test123 for user with role ADMIN.